surentherj/Restaurants/README.md

 3. simplied app with standard properties for each mongo collection
 4. handeld proper authencitation followed by authorization in every api & UI components
 5. implemented singup & login, forgot password with mail notifaiction link to reset password

+steps to run:

+clone the repo & go to restaurants folder in env. replace the email & password if needed for notification, replace the mongo url (using localhost:27017/restaurants)

+1. in one terminal
+   cd backend
+   npm install
+   npm run dev

+   output => started on localhost:4000, and mongo db connected

+2. in another terminal
+   cd frontend
+   npm install
+   npm run dev

+   output => started, access on http://localhost:3000

+Site will be accessible on http://localhost:3000